CivicSynergy/NGO-page/content/en/_index.md

                   </p>
                 </div>
               </div>
-              <p class="paragraph">NGO "Civil Synergy" is to accelerate qualitative changes in the formation of civil society in Ukraine through formal and informal education.
+              <p class="paragraph">NGO "Civic Synergy" is to accelerate qualitative changes in the formation of civil society in Ukraine through formal and informal education.
 Vision – we are convinced that there are real opportunities to turn the mission into reality with the effective unification of the efforts of proactive, socially active, conscious citizens who are dedicated to work aimed at progressive socio-economic changes.
               </p>
             </div>
             <h1 class="blockTitle" id="about-us-link">ABOUT US</h1>